jqno/equalsverifier/README.md

                         -Dpackaging=&lt;myPackaging> -DcreateChecksum=true \
                         -DlocalRepositoryPath=lib
 </pre>
-The signed jar itself can be found in [this repo](https://github.com/jqno/equalsverifier-signedjar-test).
+The signed JAR itself can be found in [this repo](https://github.com/jqno/equalsverifier-signedjar-test).

 # Disclaimer